The Marist Poll uses a rigorous, scientific-based,

-The Marist Poll uses a rigorous, scientific-based, dual-frame approach to its telephone survey methodology.
+The Marist Poll uses a rigorous, scientific-based, dual-frame approach in our telephone survey methodology.

 Samples are designed to represent the adult population, aged 18 and older.
 Surveys are conducted at the national, statewide and citywide level.
-In-house, using ASDE Survey Sampler, Inc., a geographically stratified, random-digit-dialing (RDD) sample of landline telephone households in the targeted calling area is selected.
+In-house, using Dyanta, a geographically stratified, random-digit-dialing (RDD) sample of telephone households in the targeted calling area is selected.
 Telephone numbers are chosen based upon a list of known telephone exchanges from throughout the target area.
 The exchanges are selected to ensure that each region (strata) is represented in proportion to its population.
 All sample telephone numbers are computer generated and managed by our computer-assisted telephone interviewing (CATI) system.

-The Marist Poll collects its data using their state-of-the-art survey center located in the Hancock Center at Marist College’s Poughkeepsie, New York campus.
-Data collection is typically conducted over a three to five day period depending on the sample size, length of the questionnaire, and incidence of the target population.
-Due to current regulations phone sample is manually dialed and called by live interviewers.
+The Marist Poll collects data using our state-of-the-art survey center located in the Hancock Center at Marist College’s Poughkeepsie, New York campus.
+Data collection is typically conducted over a three-to-five-day period depending on sample size, length of questionnaire, and incidence of target population.
+Due to current regulations, phone sample is manually dialed and called by live interviewers.
 The result of every call attempt (e.g., completed interview, answering machine, refusal, disconnect) is documented so that re-contacts may be attempted according to strict “callback rules.”

 VOXCO, the Marist Poll’s CATI system, allows for exceptional control of sample management, questionnaire administration, seamless handling of skip patterns, data quality checks, and data processing.

-The Marist Poll employs more than 300 undergraduate students each semester who, after extensive in-house training, serve as researchers and telephone interviewers.
-Interviewers are hired after a pre-assessment process and then trained in-person.
-Training includes discussion on the protection of human subjects and CITI training.
-Prior to the start of every study, interviewers are trained and briefed for issues specific to a particular project.
+The Marist Poll employs more than 400 undergraduate students each semester who, after extensive in-house training, serve as researchers and telephone interviewers.
+Interviewers are hired after a pre-assessment process and then trained in person.
+Training includes discussion of the protection of human subjects and CATI procedures.
+Prior to the start of every study, interviewers are trained and briefed on issues specific to a particular project.
 Each question is reviewed to promote interviewer consistency.
 Throughout data collection, strict data quality control procedures are maintained.
 Field supervisors continually monitor the interviewers and incoming data using both aural and visual validation methods.
 Each time an interview is monitored, a supervisor/coach provides immediate feedback to encourage growth and success.
 Online evaluation forms are completed by supervisors/coaches to assess interviewers on specific aspects of the data collection process.
 In addition, all calls are recorded and stored on a high-security server.

-Post data collection, the raw data from both the landline and cell phone frames are extracted, cleaned, and combined for balancing to population parameters and analysis using a suite of data management and statistical packages (e.g., , SPSS Statistics, StatXP).
+Post data collection, raw data from both landline and cell phone frames are extracted, cleaned, and combined for balancing to population parameters and analysis using a suite of data management and statistical packages (e.g., SPSS Statistics, MarketSight).
 The Marist Poll post-stratifies and balances its data to reflect Census results for age, gender, income, race, and region.